edge-servers/immunity-docs/developer/google-summer-of-code.rst

   doesn't break existing features of the system thanks to thorough testing before flagging a patch as ready to be merged.

-How to become an OpenWISP star
+How to become an Immunity star
 ------------------------------

 .. image:: ../images/gci/star.jpg

 Here's a few quick tricks you can use to become a star in our community:

-- read the :doc:`founding values and goals of OpenWISP
+- read the :doc:`founding values and goals of Immunity
   <../general/values>`, are you on our side?
 - study and follow closely the :doc:`contributing guidelines
   <../developer/contributing>`